Phoomss/Phoomss/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [narongasak05n@gmail.com](mailto:narongasak05n@gmail.com)
-* 🧠  I'm learning I'm learning now studying java(spring-boot), flutter and many more about software engineering and data science
+* 🧠  I'm learning now studying java(spring-boot), flutter and many more about software engineering and data science

 ### Skills